 In Reckoning, viewpoints range from "Kill 'em all" (Avenger) to "Kill 'em when they threaten humanity" (Defender) to "Study them, and use that to your advantage" (Visionary) to "Some of them can be cured" (Redeemer) to "They can be good people, too" (Innocent).

 In Vigil, the Compacts and Conspiracies range from new media visionaries who wish to study and expose the paranormal, to fundamentalist Christians who want to "redeem" monsters, to Church Militants who view monsters as demons, to debauched aristocrats who kill monsters because it's fun.
+Then again, it says a lot that hunter society has a term for cells that work with monsters towards a greater goal.
+That term is "cancer cell."

-Even outside of direct hunter-monster interactions, werewolves in Werewolf The Apocalypse are strongly encouraged by their elders to destroy anything associated with the Wyrm and are quite capable of dusting vampires, even though not all vampires in the setting are reliably evil; this antagonism does not appear in the spiritual sequel Werewolf: The Forsaken.
+Even outside of direct hunter-monster interactions, werewolves in Werewolf: The Apocalypse are strongly encouraged by their elders to destroy anything associated with the Wyrm and are quite capable of dusting vampires, even though not all vampires in the setting are reliably evil; this antagonism does not appear in the spiritual sequel Werewolf: The Forsaken.

 Likely to pop up in Exalted (another fine White Wolf product).